bailubenben/cs231n/RNN_backpropagation.md

     (Iteration 81 / 100) loss: 0.099114
     (Iteration 91 / 100) loss: 0.073982

-from the derivative of sine
+from the derivative of sine： （http://math2.org/math/derivatives/more/trig.htm#cos）
-  （http://math2.org/math/derivatives/more/trig.htm#cos）

 From the derivative of ex： （http://math2.org/math/derivatives/more/hyperbolics.htm）

 in machine learning, tan's derivative uses the latter